-a.
-Superintendent or the Designee will make a determination of responsibility based on the allegation.

-b.
+- a.
+A Decision-Maker will consider all materials when making a decision regarding the responsibility of the Respondent and apply the preponderance of the evidence standard. - b.
 If found responsible, sanction/discipline can range from a warning to suspension/expulsion or termination.